 Both of these habits when added to your morning routine will help keep glucose in check.
 Whenever I am consistent with these simple to do's my mindset and confidence in managing blood sugar for the rest of the day is impacted.
 Starting your day in range will keep you closer to time in range all day and evening, this trend determines your fasting blood sugar and how you start a new day.
 Like a snowball effect, small steps lead to even bigger gains.

-For more tactical solutions, encouragement and accountability managing type 1 diabetes...
+Tactical solutions, encouragement and accountability for women managing type 1 diabetes...

-CLICK HERE to be added to Group Coaching waitlist, we start Spring 2023.
+CLICK HERE to apply for our Group Coaching program, we start Spring 2023.

 Tip #4 Have patience and give yourself grace